quixdb/squash/docs/building.md

 ~~~

 This will translate the arugments you pass to the CMake versions and
 invoke CMake.
 For a list of supported arguments, pass `--help`.

-If you don't have
-bash, you'll have to call CMake manually:
+If you don't have bash, you'll have to call CMake manually:

 ~~~{.sh}
 cmake .
 ~~~

-At this point, all you need to is call `make`, and likely `make
+At this point, all you need to do is call `make`, and likely `make
 install`, just as you would for any other project.
+If you encounter
+an error at this point please file a bug—all misconfigurations should
+be detected by `configure`/`cmake`.